 Babies with this condition may also have developmental problems.
 They may not roll over, sit, crawl, stand, or walk at the same time as healthy babies.
 These children may need physical, speech, and occupational therapy.
-This can help children gain muscle strength and coordination.
+It can help them gain muscle strength and coordination.

 Some babies may have hearing loss.
-Your child should have a hearing test before he or she leaves the hospital.
+Your child should have a hearing test before leaving the hospital.

 You’ll work closely with your baby’s healthcare team.
 They’ll make a care plan for your baby.
 Ask your child's healthcare provider about your child’s outlook.